 Private sector engagement will be central to the ISFL Mexico Program.
 The program aims to test zero-deforestation value chain agreements in deforestation hot spots, and further engage companies to invest in payment for environmental services.
 The program will also help Mexico develop its greenhouse gas reporting and accounting approaches for Agriculture, Forestry and Other Land Use categories.

-The ISFL program will support Mexico in meeting its Nationally Determined Contributions (NDCs) under the United Nations Framework Convention on Climate Change, as well as other global commitments related to deforestation, ecological connectivity, and ecosystem-based adaptation goals.
+The ISFL program (covering the Chihuahua, Coahuila, Durango and Nuevo León states) will support Mexico in meeting its Nationally Determined Contributions (NDCs) under the United Nations Framework Convention on Climate Change, as well as other global commitments related to deforestation, ecological connectivity, and ecosystem-based adaptation goals.
 The program will build on bilateral programs in Mexico, including the project Strengthening Preparation for REDD+ and South-South Cooperation supported by Norway.
 There are also several World Bank agriculture programs (focused on sustainable landscape management, energy efficiency for agricultural producers and grain storage) that will support the ISFL Mexico program.

 Mexico’s National Forestry Commission will lead the implementation of the ISFL Mexico Program, in close collaboration with the country’s Ministries of Agriculture, and Environment and Natural Resources.
 The Forestry Commission will also work with Mexico’s Federal Attorney’s Office for Environmental Protection, the National Institute for Women, the National Institute of Ecology and Climate Change, and the National Statistics and Geography Institute.